 (2) Get informed (see Educate Yourself and Others).

-(5) Ask your doctor to vaccinate you against hepatitis A and B. Getting one of these on top of your hepatitis C could make you extremely ill.
+(5) Ask your health service provider to vaccinate you against hepatitis A and B. Getting one of these on top of your hepatitis C could make you extremely ill.

-(7) Insist that your doctor refer you to a hepatitis C specialist (SEE BELOW*), even if you have NO SYMPTOMS or NORMAL TEST RESULTS (such as normal ultrasound or ALT).
+(8) Your health service provider may refer you to a hepatitis C specialist (SEE BELOW*), even if you have NO SYMPTOMS or NORMAL TEST RESULTS (such as normal ultrasound or ALT).
+This is because:

 - Life-threatening but hidden damage can occur before symptoms or abnormal test results.
 HCV damage is often ‘silent’.
 Suddenly a person may discover they are bleeding internally, have cirrhosis or liver cancer, or that their liver is so damaged they will require a liver transplant to survive.
 The waiting list for a transplant is long.